 Today's Runes for Peter O'Toole

-The bottom rune represents the critical factor that determines what will come to pass.
+The right rune represents the critical element of the future.
 Man represents Mankind.
 This rune evokes the image that although we must make much of our way in the world on our own, there is nevertheless an entire populous that shares similar experiences.
 Thus, this rune represents the relationship of the self with the whole - working together we can produce great results.
 Additionally, Man speaks to intellect and culture that separate us from the animals. |

 |